-ATTENTION: Access to Robert Indiana’s LOVE is restored.
-The sculpture has been moved 130 feet to the east—still at Scottsdale Civic Center Mall but now closer to the Civic Center Library and City Hall.
+New location: Due to construction work on the pedestrian bridge over Drinkwater Boulevard, LOVE was moved in October 2018 from its original location on the south end of the pedestrian bridge to a new spot 130 feet to the east—still at Scottsdale Civic Center but now closer to the Civic Center Library and City Hall.
 The closest parking is the garage just south of the library, between Drinkwater Boulevard and 75th Street.
-Construction work on the pedestrian overpass above Drinkwater Boulevard is ongoing, but there is a temporary walkway between the library and Scottsdale Center for the Performing Arts, providing access to the sculpture from the west.
+Although construction work is now complete and access to the pedestrian bridge is restored, LOVE will remain in the new location.

 Conceived in a time when the United States was consumed by the Vietnam War, LOVE (1969-1999) became a symbol for peace.
 This famous sculpture by the late Robert Indiana (1928–2018) is one of the most celebrated works within the pop art movement and the art world as a whole.